Who must file campaign disclosure reports?

 Yes, the data is available in a searchable format.
 It may be accessed in a

-number of ways by selecting from the options available on the
+number of ways by selecting from the different

 In addition, all itemized receipts for statewide candidates, legislative